 You can find out more about me here.

 Reneeta Mogan.
-Reneeta is a PhD candidate in cross-cultural psychology at Victoria University of Wellington.
+Reneeta recently completed her PhD candidate in cross-cultural psychology at Victoria University of Wellington.
 Her research interests are rituals and culture, prosocial behaviour, group dynamics and industrial-organisational psychology.
-Her thesis investigates how rituals affect people socially and cognitively.
-Specifically, Reneeta uses different methodologies to examine how synchronous movements (a specific element of rituals) have positive social outcomes on social cohesion and potentially detrimental negative outcomes on creative thinking.
+Her thesis investigated how rituals affect people socially and cognitively.
+Specifically, Reneeta used different methodologies to examine how synchronous movements (a specific element of rituals) have positive social outcomes on social cohesion and potentially detrimental negative outcomes on creative thinking.
 Reneeta is also an intercultural communication trainer and has experience working with several organisations in New Zealand.

 Johannes Karl.
-Johannes is currently a Master student in Cross-Cultural Psychology.
-His thesis focuses on the interplay between rituals and anxiety, using psychophysiology, skeletal tracking, and recurrence quantification analysis.
-His research interests also include, environmental and evolutionary influences on behaviour, adaptation of novel (food) technologies, and personality-environment interactions.
+Johannes completed his Masters in Cross-Cultural Psychology and currently is studying for his PhD.
+His MSc thesis focused on the interplay between rituals and anxiety, using psychophysiology, skeletal tracking, and recurrence quantification analysis, which is going to be published in Human Nature.
+His current research interests include mindfulness, awe, environmental and evolutionary influences on behaviour, adaptation of novel (food) technologies, and personality-environment interactions.

 Megan Chrystal.
 Megan completed her Honours degree and volunteer research assistant at Victoria University of Wellington.
 Her primary interest is clinical psychology and she is currently focused on values and how behaving in accordance with (or against) our values affects our well-being.
 Specifically, her Honours research project was investigating how people feel after they become aware of the inconsistency between their behavior and the values they identify as important.

 Joseph Bulbulia.
-Joseph is a Professor in the Faculty of Humanities and Social Sciences at Victoria University in Wellington, New Zealand.
+Joseph is a Professor in Religious Studies at the University of Auckland, New Zealand.
 He has taught in the Religious Studies Programme at Victoria since August 2000.
 Broadly, he is interested in how religion evolved and how it continues to affect people.
 Visit his website here.

 Hazel Godfrey.
 Hazel completed her PhD.
 Ron was her secondary supervisor.
 People who experience chronic pain (pain lasting more than 6 months) experience trouble thinking.
 Hazel tested whether a bias in attention underlies some of these cognitive deficits.
 That is, whether pain experience motivates attention towards signals of pain and threat.
 Specifically, Hazel used cognitive psychology methods to test if there are different patterns in attention to visual stimuli related to pain and body tissue threat, in people experiencing chronic pain compared to controls.